PavankumarYadav-github/GITPRACTICE/README.md

 git add . (for multiple file)

-git commit -m "Any Message releated to file or document" (for commit)
+git commit -m "Any Message releated to file or document" (for commit) git commit -a -m"Any Message releated to file or document"(Without adding commit)

 git status (to see status)